MileHacker Logo

 • Food Tours: Explore local markets and taste street food, gaining insights into local produce.

-• Farm Visits: Opportunities to visit olive groves or small local farms, especially during harvest.
+• Farm Visits: Occasions to go to olive groves or small local farms, especially during harvest.

-• Local Vineyards: Some local vineyards offer opportunities to taste regional wines.
+• Local Vineyards: Some nearby wineries offer opportunities to taste local wines.

 Traditional Customs